attadje/cardano-cli-examples/4-multi-sign-tx/how-to-create-a-multi-sign-tx.md

 echo "  ]" >> scriptAll.policy
 echo "}" >> scriptAll.policy

-# Show the script in the consol
+# Show the script in the console
 cat scriptAll.policy
 ```